spencerkopp/UFOs/README.md

 ## Resources

 The original information used in the table can be found under the static and js folders, titled data.js.
 The D3 library is used to produce the dynamic web elements.
+CSS sheet is used to style the look of HTML.